atelechev/astrocadre/doc/follow-up.md

 ### Next Steps

-* SV-006: Render Constellation names
+* SV-006: Primitive UI controls allowing to:
+  * toggle layers
+  * change themes
+  * adjust view (rotate rigth/left, inverse, set to vertical/meridian)

 #### Major Features

+* Search control for constellation codes (extensible for other): centers the view on the typed constellation
+* Render Constellation names
 * Star names
 * Current position of the Sun and of the Moon (probably, the planets also)

 #### UI-Only

-* Primitive UI controls allowing to toggle layers, view size etc.
-* Toggling layers
 * S-N direction arrow
 * Adjust/fine tune viewport with UI buttons
 * Customizable field of view